Topological insulators and geometry of vector bundles: Topological semimetals

+Recall that a vector bundle is non-trivial, if one cannot define $n$ nowhere-vanishing linearly independent sections, where $n$ is the dimension of the fiber.
+Here, the M\"obius-like twists of the family of planes shown in the right panel of Fig.~\ref{Fig:IT} prevent one from defining a global basis, so the bundle $B^H$ is non-trivial.
+In contrast with line bundles discussed in Sec.~\ref{Sec:TopologyOfLine}, for which $n=1$, the non-triviality here does not force a section to have singularities.
+It manifests itself by making the bundle \defn{non-orientable}.
+Due to the twists of the fibers by $\pi$, one cannot make a uniform choice of their orientation.
+In other words, we have a real plane bundle without a global field of plane normals $\vec n$.
+It follows that one cannot define \emph{chirality} of Dirac points, or signs of winding numbers, in a global self-consistent way.
 The absence of the well-defined chirality can lead to apparent paradoxes of non-conservation of winding numbers in creation and annihilation processes for Dirac points.
-The authors of Ref.~\cite{Montambaux2018} consider such situation and resolve the problem by introducing ``winding vector'' as additional parameter of a Dirac point.
-In our terms, this vector is the plane normal, which allows one to define orientation of fibers locally.
+The authors of Ref.~\cite{Montambaux2018} consider such situation and resolve the problem by introducing ``winding vector'' as an additional parameter of a Dirac point.
+In our terms, this vector is the plane normal $\vec n$, which allows one to define orientation of fibers $B^H_{\vec k}$ locally.